Record wildfire burns amid drought on Hawaii’s Big Island | Times Leader

 Containment on Monday reached 35% for California’s largest, the Dixie Fire, which covered about 388 square miles (1,005 square kilometers) in mountains where 45 homes and other buildings have been destroyed.

+A mandatory evacuation order was issued Monday for Greenville, a town of about 1,000 people, as gusts pushed flames through Plumas and Butte counties in Northern California.

-Evacuation orders and warnings were lifted over the weekend for several areas in Northern California.
-But gusty winds were expected to push flames through dry fuels on remote hillsides.
+Other evacuation orders and warnings were lifted over the weekend for several areas in Northern California but an estimated 3,000 homes remained threatened by the Dixie Fire as winds pushed flames through dry fuels on remote hillsides.

 Over the weekend, a lightning-sparked wildfire threatened remote homes along the Trinity River in California’s Shasta-Trinity National Forest.
 The 5-square-mile (13-square-mile) McFarland Fire was 5% contained Monday.